 If they can hack one of your accounts, the chances are they can hack several.

-Access the website the way you normally would: via your app, or by typing in the web address.
+Access the website the way you normally would: via your app, or by typing the web address in full.

 Never provide your password